Rx Kids FAQ

 By City or Township:

-If you live in an Rx Kids Community that is defined by CITY/TOWNSHIP (city of Flint, city of Kalamazoo, city of Pontiac, Royal Oak Township, city of Hazel Park, city of Dearborn, city of Hamtramck, city of Highland Park, city of Inkster, city of Melvindale) you can check your address in the voter clerk portal, regardless of whether you are registered or eligible to vote.
+If you live in an Rx Kids Community that is defined by CITY/TOWNSHIP (examples: city of Flint, city of Kalamazoo, city of Pontiac, Royal Oak Township, city of Hazel Park, city of Dearborn, city of Hamtramck, city of Highland Park, city of Inkster, city of Melvindale) you can check your address in the voter clerk portal, regardless of whether you are registered or eligible to vote.
 Eligible applicants will see that their clerk is “[CITY/Township name] Clerk”

 There may be additional ways to verify your address, depending on the community.
 Read full eligibility FAQs here